CGAL/cgal-web/_posts/2021-12-13-two_new_releases.md

 {% include JB/setup %}

 <div markdown="1">
-The CGAL Open Source Project is pleased to announce today three new releases:
+The CGAL Open Source Project is pleased to announce today two new releases:

   * [CGAL-5.2.4](/2021/12/13/cgal524) is the fourth and last bug-fix release for CGAL-5.2.4, and
   * [CGAL-5.3.1](/2021/12/13/cgal531) is the most recent feature release of CGAL.